sparameswaran/service-registry-broker/README.md

 * Credentials
 Atleast one attribute needs to be passed in during creation of credentials : **`uri`**. username, password and other attributes can be null.
 There can be any number of additional attributes (like username, password, certFile, certLocation, certType, otherTags...) that can be passed in during creation of the credentials entry.
 Check the add-creds.json file for some sample input.
 These would be then passed along to the apps consuming the instantiated services.

+* Limitations
+  * There is no support for logout, only login via the user supplied credentials at time of app push.
+  * There is no tie-up with UAA or Login services
+  * The provided code is experimental and subject to change and not supported officially.